MattSegal/devblog/content/django-prod-architecture.md

 If there's a fuzzy cloud in your head, let's fix it.
 There are many ways to extend a Django server setup to achieve better performance, cost-effectiveness and reliability.
 This post will take you on a tour of some common Django server setups, from the most simple and basic to the more complex and powerful.

-The focus of this post will be on building up your mental model of how Django is hosted in production, rather than the details of any particular product or vendor, so I'm not going to spend a lot of time talking about services like [Heroku](https://www.heroku.com/) or [pythonanywhere](https://www.pythonanywhere.com/) or do-it-yourself PaaS tools like [Dokku](http://dokku.viewdocs.io/dokku/).
+I hope it will build up your mental model of how Django is hosted in production, piece-by-piece.

 ### Your local machine

-Let's start with the simplest infrastructure - your local machine.
+Let's start by reviewing a Django setup that you are alreay familiar with: your local machine.
-This will be a useful reference for later sections.
+Going over this will be a warm-up for later sections.
 When you run Django locally, you have:

 - Your web browser (Chrome, Safari, Firefox, etc)